alykhantejani/alykhantejani.github.io/_posts/2015-12-20-iccv_2015_highlights.md

 modified: 2015-11-21
 comments: true
 ---
 It's conferences season again, and this time I had the pleasure of attending the International Conference on Computer Vision (ICCV) in Santiago, Chile.
-I couldn't have picked a better destination myself, it was very surreal to experience 30 degree heat in the middle of winter, whilst still being able to see snowy-topped mountains in the distance.
+I couldn't have picked a better destination myself, it was very surreal to experience 30 degrees heat in the middle of winter, whilst still being able to see snowy-topped mountains in the distance.
 <center>
 	<img src = "{{ site.url }}/images/iccv_highlights/santiago.png" width="240px" /></td>
 	<img src = "{{ site.url }}/images/iccv_highlights/santiago_2.jpeg" width="240px;" style="vertical-align:bottom !important;" /></td>